GRIP FAQs

 What is the in-person format like?

-The in-person courses will be held at LaRoche University, in Pittsburgh, Pennsylvania.
+The in-person courses will be held at the University of Pittsburgh in Pennsylvania.
 The sessions will be held in a “traditional classroom” setting and will not be recorded.

 What will the class schedule be for In-Person Week?

-Sunday, 14 July 2024 – 3 PM – 5 PM ET Check-in for all registered students and faculty.
+Sunday, 13 July 2025 – Check-in for all registered students and faculty.
+Welcome program and dinner.

 *Optional homework review and enhancement sessions are not offered in every course.
 Please see the specific course schedule for details.